When I started my YouTube channel back in Oct 2011, I was obsessed with knowing what equipment other YouTubers were using to make their videos.

 Tripod - Wanna hear some funny?
 When I started my channel I didn't even have a tripod.
 I recruited Eric and the kids to hold the camera while I directed them where to move to get the shots.
 It was a mess!
 I just didn't know any better and assumed this is what everyone else did.

-Natural Light - You don't need fancy light to get stated - Natural light is actually best!
+Natural Light - You don't need fancy light to get started - Natural light is actually best!

 Those are the basics to get started!
 Get out there and start sharing your passion with the world.